callowayproject/django-supertagging/doc_src/markup.rst

 Each field will be assigned a `MarkupHandler` object, which can be found in `supertagging/markup.py` file.
 This module does all the markup processing for you on the fly.
-If an error occurs on the other hand, since the original content is never touched, the original content is returned.
+If an error occurs, since the original content is never touched, the original content is returned.

 You can create your own custom handler as well.